yuma-nishi/taws/doc/external-design-teep-tam-exchange.md

 TEEP Agent public key x-coordinate || TEEP Agent public key y-coordinate || QueryRequest challenge
 ```

-The TAM or verifier is expected to validate the DCAP quote and verify that the SGX report data inside the quote corresponds to `raw-report-data`.
+The TAM or verifier is expected to validate the DCAP quote and verify the quote binding as follows:

+1. Compute `SHA384(raw-report-data)`.
+2. Compare the resulting 48-byte digest with the first 48 bytes of the SGX Quote `report_body.report_data`.
+3. Verify that the remaining 16 bytes of `report_body.report_data` are zero.

 This binds the evidence to both the TEEP Agent public key and the TAM challenge from the `QueryRequest`.

 #### 3.4.2 Generic EAT Evidence (`SGX_EVIDENCE=0`)
 `SGX_EVIDENCE=0` is a development and compatibility mode.
 In this mode, the TEEP Agent returns the existing generic EAT payload in `attestation_payload`.